Phoenix Islands Postal Codes: KI0201 to KI0208

-Postal codes for Phoenix Islands range from KI0201 to KI0208 in Kiribati.
-To find exact ZIP codes and postcodes within Phoenix Islands, choose from the islands, uninhabited islands listed below.
+Postal Codes for Phoenix Islands range from KI0201 to KI0208 in Kiribati.
+To find exact Postal Codes and postcodes within Phoenix Islands, choose from the districts below.

 Islands in Phoenix Islands